SpaceX's big new rocket blasts off, puts sports car in space

 The three boosters and 27 engines roared to life at Kennedy Space Center, as thousands watched from surrounding beaches, bridges and roads, jamming the highways in scenes unmatched since NASA's last space shuttle flight.
 At SpaceX Mission Control in Southern California, employees screamed, whistled and raised pumped fists into the air as the launch commentators called off each milestone.
 Millions more watched online, making it the second biggest livestream in YouTube history.

-Perhaps even more riveting than watching the launch - and simultaneous, side-by-side booster landings - were the video images beamed down of Elon Musk's Tesla Roadster circling the blue planet.
+Viewers were left with video images beamed from space of Musk's red Roadster circling the blue planet after the protective covering had dropped away and exposed the car.
 A space-suited mannequin was at the wheel, named "Starman" after the David Bowie song.

 "It's kind of silly and fun, but I think that silly and fun things are important," said the SpaceX chief who also runs Tesla and is keen to colonize Mars.
 "The imagery of it is something that's going to get people excited around the world."